TrisPatt/heritage-housing-predictive-analytics/README.md

 Generate sale price predictions for the four inherited houses.
 Provide the combined predicted value for all properties.

-Interpretability:
-Use techniques like SHAP values or PDPs to explain the model’s predictions and feature importance.

 6. Deployment
 Interactive Dashboard:
 Deploy an application that integrates: